facebookresearch/MetaICL/README.md

 ```
 Warning: we found that `datasets==1.4.0` is not compatible with Transformers version we use for training and inference.
 Please use a separate environement for data preprocessing and model training/inference.

+**Updates on 04/15/2023**: We found that a few datasets are not supported anymore with `datasets==1.4.0`.
+Nonetheless, we found that the results reported in the paper are roughly reproducible with other versions of `datasets` as well (for instance, `2.11.0` which is the most recent version at the moment).
+If you found other versions of datasets do not reproduce results in the paper, please report it to us.

 ```
 cd preprocess
 # preprocess from crossfit